 How to Capture Visitor Photos

-Despite all of those benefits, setting the right tone while capture your visitors' photo can be tricky.
+Despite all of those benefits, setting the right tone while capture your visitors' photos can be tricky.
 You should do so in a manner that makes you and your organization appear approachable; most companies do not strive to send the message that they put security standards over being personable.
-So explaining the realistic reason for doing this can put your guest at ease.
+So explaining the real reason for doing this can put your guest at ease.
 This can be done by:

 - Don't make it awkward for your employees.
 Visitor check-in apps will automate the visitor photo process.